jmcoder1/filtr-chrome-extension/README.md

 Features

-* Allow users to check what type of posts they want in their dashboard. (opt in)

 * Allow users to not see some types of posts in their dashboard. (opt out)

-* Max amount of posts allowed in the dashboard (3)
+* Max amount of posts types that can be filterd = 3

-* Allow users to filter to only one type

 * Don't just limit it to the dashboard?

 Premium users??

-Can select specific blogs to have special permissions
+* Can select specific blogs to have special permissions

 e.g.